javascript-studio/studio-log/README.md

 ## Related modules

+- 🌈 [Studio emojilog][4] is a command line tool that parses and pretty prints the Studio Log ndjson format.
-- ☯️ [Studio ndjson][4] can be used to parse the ndjson produced by Studio log.
+- ☯️ [Studio ndjson][5] can be used to parse the ndjson produced by Studio log.
-  The `ParseTransform` is internally used by the `emojilog` command and the `StringifyTransform` is used as the default transform to serialize to ndjson.
+- 🎩 [Studio Log Format][6] pretty prints Studio Log streams.
-- ❎ [Studio Log X][5] x-out confidential data in log entries.
+- ❎ [Studio Log X][7] x-out confidential data in log entries.
+- 🏷 [Studio Log Topics][8] defines the topics used by Studio Log.
-- 📦 [Studio Changes][6] is used to create the changelog for this module.
+- 📦 [Studio Changes][9] is used to create the changelog for this module.

 ## License